Should I Write A Letter To My Ex?

 Writing a letter to my ex

 Prior to writing this article, I browsed for a while and learned what breakup gurus and people, in general, think about writing a letter to an ex.
-To my surprise, many articles endorsed the writing of various types of letters and guaranteed some sort of closure or long-term success with an ex.
+To my surprise, many articles and videos endorsed the writing of various types of letters to their ex and guaranteed some sort of closure or long-term success with their ex.

-Some websites even offer services that “help” broken-hearted dumpees write custom, handwritten letters to their exes in exchange for some hard-earned cash.
-They basically sell them false hope as they make them think that communication with their ex will convince their ex to give them another chance.
+Some websites even offer services that “help” broken-hearted dumpees write custom-tailored, handwritten letters to their exes in exchange for their hard-earned money.
+They sell them false hope, making them think that communication with their ex will convince their ex to redevelop feelings and give them another chance.

-But the truth is that post-breakup letters don’t work because dumpers don’t want them to work.
-They don’t expect dumpees to communicate with them and tell them what’s on their mind.
-They have enough on their own mind already and have plenty of better things to do.
+The truth, though, is that post-breakup letters don’t work miracles because dumpers have no interest in letting them work.
+They don’t expect dumpees to communicate with them and tell them how they feel and what they want.
+They have better things to think about and have plenty of better things to do.

-Things like focusing on their needs and enjoying their post-breakup freedom.
+Things like focusing on their own needs and enjoying their post-breakup freedom.

-If you’re thinking of sending your ex a letter, you have to understand that forcing your way into your ex’s life will make your ex feel uncomfortable.
-Sure, your ex might shed a tear or two, but that’s only if your ex feels guilty.
-If your ex feels smothered, your ex will likely just ignore the letter or say “thanks for the letter” out of courtesy.
+Sure, your ex might shed a tear or two, but that’s only if your ex feels bad for leaving and causing you pain.
+If your ex doesn’t feel bad or feels smothered, your ex will likely just ignore your letter or say, “Thanks for the letter.”
+He or she will do that out of courtesy rather than genuine appreciation.

-That will hurt you once again and cause you an emotional setback.
+That will hurt you once again and cause you pain that could have been avoided.

 So instead of sending your ex letters, show your ex that you know what he or she needs.
-Do that by going no contact and letting your ex come to you when he or she is ready.
+Do that by going no contact and letting your ex come to you.
+Your ex will reach out on his or her own initiative when he or she has dealt with the negative effects of the breakup and discovered the value you bring to the table.

 Should I write a letter to my ex?

-Is it to get your ex back, elicit some kind of a caring response (feel validated), tell your ex you’re moving on, manipulate your ex, or perhaps make your ex realize the pain and suffering he or she is putting you through?
+Is it to get your ex back, to influence your ex’s emotions and receive a caring response, to feel validated, to show that you’re moving on, or to make your ex realize the pain and suffering he or she has caused you?

 Give it some thought and figure out what your ultimate goal is.
 When you learn that you’re thinking of sending a letter to your ex because you need something from your ex (not the other way around), you should understand that your ex isn’t your go-to person anymore.

-Your ex is your ex which means that your ex can’t and most likely won’t help you feel better.
-If you don’t speak or if your ex is not a very caring person, your ex will make you feel worse as you’re going to see your ex react in ways you don’t expect and come across information you’re not ready to handle.
+Your ex is your ex, someone who most likely won’t help you feel better.
+If you don’t speak or if your ex is not a very nice and caring person, your ex will probably make you feel worse, as you’re going to see your ex react in ways you didn’t expect.

 Sure, there’s always a chance that your ex won’t respond in a nasty way.
-But as long as there is a small chance that your ex will, it’s safer for you not to gamble with your health and happiness.
+But as long as there’s a small chance that your ex will, it’s safer for you not to gamble with your health and happiness.

-It’s better for you to stick to the rules of no contact and let your ex send you letters if he or she wants to.
+It’s better for you to stick to the rules of no contact and let your ex send you letters, if that’s something he or she wants.

-But currently, your ex isn’t doing that.
-Why is that?
-It’s because your ex doesn’t feel hurt and desperate for connection.
-Your ex is doing just fine without you and is going to keep doing fine even if you send letters that show your ex that he or she is important to you.
+Right now, your ex isn’t doing that.
+And why is that?
+It’s because your ex doesn’t feel guilty, hurt, and/or desperate for attention, love, or connection.
+Your ex is doing just fine without you and is going to keep doing fine even if you send a bunch of letters.

-You’d be moving on with your life and thinking about anyone but your ex.
+You’d be moving on with your life and spending your time with just about anyone but your ex.

-Here’s an infographic explaining why you’re thinking of writing a letter to your ex.
+Here’s an infographic that explains why you feel the urge to write a letter to your ex.

 Should I write a letter to my ex